sarafinmahtab/MakeChat-App/README.md

 ### How to run

 You need to import both MakeChatClient and MakeChatServer repo to your Eclipse IDE.
 Both of the project has Main.java as launcher Java Class.
-Do the below changes.
+Do the below things.
+* In cmd, type 'ipconfig' and get your server ip.
+* In makechat_db.sql, go to 54 line and change the `server_url` and `port_number` as your ip and desired port number.